stat545ubc-2021/mda-mchester/README.md

 ##### What is this project?

-I made this repo to complete Milestone 1 of the mini-data analysis for STAT 545A.
-Ultimately, I selected one dataset (cancer_sample) from several available datasets within the ```datateachr``` library.
+I made this repo to complete milestones for the mini-data analysis for STAT 545A.
+In Milestone 1, I selected one dataset (cancer_sample) from several available datasets within the ```datateachr``` library.
 Four research questions were proposed as a result of visualization and exploration of this data set.
+In Milestone 2, I explored each dataset and research question further.

 ##### What files are here?